Skip to navigation Skip to content

 • date of judgment or settlement (DOJS)

-General circumstances for review of a notice include:
+General circumstances for review of a notice include a:

-• there is an identified processing error and services or costs have been incorrectly included
+• processing error being identified and services or costs have been incorrectly included

-• there has been a request from an injured person/claimant or the Authorised third party (ATP) to remove previously verified services from a NOC or NOPB-AP (post-settlement).
-Evidence is needed and must be either a:
+• request from an injured person/claimant/ATP to remove previously verified services from a NOC or NOPB-AP (post-settlement) is received.
+Evidence is required and must be either a:

 • letter from a treating medical practitioner confirming the services do not relate to the compensable injury, or